-- 1. The starter files and javadoc documentation are on the handouts page.
-Familiarize yourself with these files before starting to work on your lab. - 2.
-Make use of the functionality of the classes you are given.
+- 2. Make use of the functionality of the classes you are given.
 Be careful not to spend time developing code that is already there! - 3.
 Name your interpreter class Interpreter.
 You should only need to modify the Interpreter class, and nothing else.
 Your program should read commands from standard input.
-You can also redirect input from a file by using a command like java Interpreter < program.ps. - 4.
+You can also redirect input from a file by using a command like java Interpreter < sample.ps. - 4.
 Make your main method very short.
 All it should do is create an Interpreter object and tell it to start parsing the postscript program presented at the command line.
 Create a method interpret that takes a single parameter of type Reader and processes the PostScript tokens returned by that Reader. - 5.
 Develop your interpret method incrementally.
-Get your simple push, pop, and pstack operations working, then move on to the arithmetic operators, and finally the definition and usage of symbols. - 6.
-Your program should throw exceptions when it encounters invalid input, but these should contain meaningful error messages.
-You can use Assert.condition() and Assert.fail() for this. - 7.
-Implementing the basic operations-pstack, add, sub, mul, div, dup, exch, eq, ne, def, pop, quit, and ptable-will allow you to earn 18 out of 20 points.
+Get your simple push, pop, and pstack operations working, then move on to the arithmetic operators, and finally the definition and usage of symbols.
+Decompose the program into small, manageable helper methods as you go. - 6.
+Your program should report errors when it encounters invalid input, but these should contain meaningful error messages.
+You can use Assert.condition() and Assert.fail() for this.

+7. Implementing the basic operations-pstack, add, sub, mul, div, dup, exch, eq, ne, def, pop, quit, and ptable- will allow you to earn 18 out of 20 points.
 You can earn the last two points by implementing the extensions outlined in thought questions 3, 4, and 5.
 In particular, you should implement procedure definitions and calls, and the if instruction.
 These extensions may require a little thought, but ought to be straight-forward to implement if you have designed your interpreter engine well.